TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

 knowing the alphabet, and when it's handed two books, giving the correct answer about which book goes on the shelf first, and which is second.

-Before we examine TimSort, let's throw in one last idea to help us understand how the comparator might be thinking about the alphabet.
-You and I probably think of the alphabet running left to right, starting at A and *ending* at Z. But we should imagine a comparator sees the alphabet a different way!
+Before we examine TimSort, let's throw in one more idea to help us understand how the comparator might be thinking about the alphabet.
+You and I probably think of the alphabet running left to right, starting at A and *ending* at Z. But we should imagine a comparator that sees the alphabet a different way!
 Imagine the alphabet mixed up and arranged around a clock face.